Cyber Up with CERT NZ

 So now’s the time to take action and Cyber Up!
 Here’s how:

 Upsizing your passwords is one of the best ways to Cyber Up and protect yourself online.

 Long and strong passwords are much harder for attackers to crack.
 We recommend creating a passphrase, that’s a string of four or more words as it’s easier to remember and is stronger than a random mix of letters, numbers and symbols.

 It’s also important to use different passwords on each account.
 If an attacker gets hold of one of your passwords, they can’t get access to all of your other accounts.
 It also means you only have to change the password for that one account.

 Step 2.
-Turn on two-factor authentication
+Upgrade to Two-factor authentication

-Step 3.
-Update your devices
+Step 4.
+Update your apps and devices

 Set updates to happen automatically whenever a new version is available.
 Then you don’t have to think about it!

 If you, or someone you know, experiences a cyber security incident, report it to CERT NZ.
 We’re here to help New Zealanders to protect and recover from cyber security threats and incidents.